Services

 Direct Access to a Pod

-- The pod can be deleted and recreated at any time by a controller such as a Deployment, and the result of accessing the pod becomes unpredictable.
+- The pod can be deleted and recreated at any time by a controller such as a Deployment.
+If the pod is recreated, access to it may fail.

-- The IP address of the pod is allocated only after the pod is started.
-Before the pod is started, the IP address of the pod is unknown.
+- An IP address cannot be assigned to a pod until the pod is started.
+Before the pod is started, its IP address is unknown.

-- An application is usually composed of multiple pods that run the same image.
+- Applications usually run on multiple pods that use the same image.
 Accessing pods one by one is not efficient.

-For example, an application uses Deployments to create the frontend and backend.
+For example, Deployments are used to deploy the frontend and backend of an application.
 The frontend calls the backend for computing, as shown in Figure 1.
-Three pods are running in the backend, which are independent and replaceable.
-When a backend pod is re-created, the new pod is assigned with a new IP address, of which the frontend pod is unaware.
+Three pods are running in the backend, and they are independent and replaceable.
+When a backend pod is recreated, the new pod is assigned a new IP address, but the frontend pod is unaware of this change.

 Using Services for Pod Access

 Kubernetes Services are used to solve the preceding pod access problems.
 A Service has a fixed IP address.
-(When a CCE cluster is created, a Service CIDR block is set, which is used to allocate IP addresses to Services.)
-A Service forwards requests accessing the Service to pods based on labels, and at the same time, perform load balancing for these pods.
+(When you create a CCE cluster, you need to specify a Service CIDR block, which is used to allocate IP addresses to Services.)
+A Service distributes requests across pods based on labels and balances the loads for these pods.

 Creating Backend Pods

-Create a Deployment with three replicas, that is, three pods with label app: nginx.
+Create a Deployment with three replicas (three pods) with the label app: nginx.

 apiVersion: apps/v1 kind: Deployment metadata: name: nginx spec: replicas: 3 selector: matchLabels: app: nginx template: metadata: labels: app: nginx spec: containers: - image: nginx:latest name: container-0 resources: limits: cpu: 100m memory: 200Mi requests: cpu: 100m memory: 200Mi imagePullSecrets: - name: default-secret